Bedkow/shopping_list/README.md

 `npm run start` - start a dev server

 ### How to use:
 Add items and their quantities to the list, check the checkboxes if you've found the desired items.
-Click "Clen All" if the list is no longer needed and you want to create a new one.
+Click "Clean All" if the list is no longer needed and you want to create a new one.